docker/docs/desktop/troubleshoot/overview.md

 Docker Desktop contains a self-diagnose tool which can help you identify some common problems.

-1.ocate the `com.docker.diagnose` tool.
+1. Locate the `com.docker.diagnose` tool.
 It is located at:

   <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" data-target="#windows3">Windows</a></li>